-The developmental psychology track takes five years to complete.
+The developmental science track takes five years to complete.

 We offer a joint track in collaboration with the Department of Psychology focused on the study of psychopathology in the context of development.
 To prepare you to become a leader in the science and profession of clinical child psychology, you'll take developmental psychology courses with your cohort at the Institute of Child Development, as well as clinical-based courses in the Department of Psychology.